-'Enforcement authority' includes:
+'Assessing authority' includes:

-- for building work under a development permit given by a local government-the person who would have been the enforcement authority had a development approval been given - for assessable development for which a private certifier has been engaged to perform the functions of a private certifier-the private certifier or the delegated officer of the local government - for assessable building work not covered by a development permit-the person who would have been the enforcement authority had a development approval been given - for accepted building work- a delegated officer of the local government or the entity responsible for administering the code for the development.
+- for building work under a development permit given by a local government-a delegated officer of the local government giving the permit - for assessable development for which a private certifier has been engaged to perform the functions of a private certifier-the private certifier or the delegated officer of the local government - for assessable building work not covered by a development permit-a delegated officer of the entity that would have been the assessment manager for the permit if a development application had been made - for self-assessable building work-a delegated officer of the local government or the entity responsible for administering the code for the development.

-See also schedule 2 of the Planning Act 2016.
+See also schedule 10 of the Integrated Planning Act 1997.